-The hybrid preprocessing approach delivers the strongest performance, particularly in the presence of the Cosine beam.
-In this case, the cross-correlation power spectrum remains statistically consistent with unity at the $1\sigma$ level across the large scale range ($k<0.1,h,\mathrm{Mpc}^{-1}$) and exhibits relatively smaller deviations at higher $k$.
-In contrast, the FD+UNet and PCA+UNet methods both show clear suppression, underestimating the cross power spectra by roughly $5$-$8\%$ at $k<0.1,h,\mathrm{Mpc}^{-1}$ and by more than 20\% at $k\simeq0.2,h,\mathrm{Mpc}^{-1}$.
+Under matched beam conditions, the hybrid preprocessing approach delivers the strongest performance, particularly in the presence of the cosine beam.
+The cross-correlation power spectrum remains statistically consistent with unity at the $1\sigma$ level on large scales ($k<0.1\,h\,\mathrm{Mpc}^{-1}$), with only modest deviations at higher $k$.
+In contrast, the FD+UNet and PCA+UNet methods show clear suppression, underestimating the cross-power spectrum by roughly $5\%$–$8\%$ at $k<0.1\,h\,\mathrm{Mpc}^{-1}$ and by more than $20\%$ at $k\simeq0.2\,h\,\mathrm{Mpc}^{-1}$.

+Under beam-mismatch conditions, the reconstruction becomes sensitive to inconsistencies between the training and testing beam models, as these distort the interfrequency foreground correlations.
+However, by applying an additional Gaussian beam reconvolution to the testing maps, the spectral smoothness is partially restored, leading to a substantial improvement in reconstruction quality.
+The recovered cross-correlation power spectrum returns to a level comparable to the matched-beam case on large scales, demonstrating that the method can still recover the HI signal robustly even when the beam model is not exactly known and the testing data differ from the training assumption.

+We note that the current analysis does not imply full robustness to arbitrary or unknown systematics.
+The beam-mismatch tests presented here should be interpreted as an initial step toward quantifying the impact of out-of-sample effects, rather than a complete characterization of model generalization.
+While the additional reconvolution can effectively mitigate moderate beam inconsistencies, more complex instrumental uncertainties or foreground modeling errors may introduce residual biases that are not fully captured in the present framework.
+A more systematic exploration of such effects, including a broader range of instrumental and astrophysical uncertainties, will be essential for establishing the reliability of deep-learning-based reconstruction in realistic survey conditions.

 Overall, our findings show that deep learning, particularly when coupled with hybrid preprocessing, provides a powerful and resilient strategy for mitigating both foregrounds and beam effects in 21-cm intensity mapping.
 The ability to recover unbiased large-scale structure even under frequency-dependent beam distortions is essential for precision cosmological applications such as BAO and RSD measurements in upcoming surveys including MeerKAT and SKA.
 Future work will incorporate thermal noise, calibration systematics, and real observational data, moving toward a fully end-to-end analysis pipeline for next-generation 21-cm cosmology.